 The table below summarizes our key actuarial assumptions in reserving for our Specialty Reinsurance segment.
 As noted above, the key actuarial assumptions include the estimated ultimate claims and claim expense ratios and the estimated loss reporting patterns.
 The table shows our initial estimates of the ultimate claims and claim expense ratio by underwriting year.
 The table shows how our initial estimates of these ratios have developed over time, with the re-estimated ratios reflecting a combination of the amount and timing of paid and reported losses compared to our initial estimates.
 The initial estimate is based on the actuarial assumptions that were in place at the end of that year.
-A decrease in the ultimate claims and claim expense ratio implies that our current estimates are lower than our initial estimates while an increase in the ultimate claim expense ratio implies that our current estimates are higher than our initial estimates.
-The result would be a corresponding favorable impact on shareholders' equity and net income or a corresponding unfavorable impact on shareholders' equity and net income, respectively.
-The table also shows how our initial estimated ultimate claims and claim expense ratios have changed from one underwriting year to the next.
-The table below reflects a summary of the weighted average assumptions for all classes of business written within our Specialty Reinsurance segment.
+A decrease in the ultimate claims and claim expense ratio implies that our current estimates are lower than our initial estimates while an increase in the ultimate claims and claim expense ratio implies that our current estimates are higher than our initial estimates.
+The result would be a corresponding favorable impact on shareholders' equity and net income or a corresponding unfavorable impact on shareholders' equity and net income or a corresponding unfavorable impact on shareholders' equity and net income or a corresponding unfavorable impact on shareholders' equity and net income, respectively.
+The table also shows how our initial estimated ultimate claims and claim expense services a summary of the weighted average assumptions for all classes of business written within our Specialty Reinsurance segment.
 The table is presented on a gross loss basis and therefore does not include the benefit of reinsurance recoveries or loss related premium.